trimstray/nginx-admins-handbook/doc/HELPERS.md

   > Before installing external modules please read [Event-Driven architecture](NGINX_BASICS.md#event-driven-architecture) section to understand why poor quality 3rd party modules may reduce NGINX performance.

   > If you have running NGINX on your server, and if you want to add new modules, you'll need to compile them against the same version of NGINX that's currently installed (`nginx -v`) and to make new module compatible with the existing NGINX binary, you need to use the same compile flags (`nginx -V`).
+For more please see [How to Compile Dynamic NGINX Modules](https://gorails.com/blog/how-to-compile-dynamic-nginx-modules).

 Modules can be compiled as a shared object (`*.so` file) and then dynamically loaded into NGINX at runtime (`--add-dynamic-module`).
 On the other hand you can also built them into NGINX at compile time and linked to the NGINX binary statically (`--add-module`).